 Ventilation in the kitchen is provided by a fan built into the bottom of the microwave oven over the stove.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.

 10.5 SINK FAUCET

-The sink faucet is properly installed and is in good condition.
+The sink faucet is in serviceable condition.